-Everyone who is a freelancer has their own set of skills, however there’s often little help out there for people who want to brush up a little on their chosen field.
+Everyone who is a freelancer has their own set of skills, however, there’s often little help out there for people who want to brush up a little on their chosen field.

-Here’s some ideas for you to look into if you feel you don’t have a lot to your name and you’re trying to get your freelancing career off the ground.
+Here are some ideas for you to look into if you feel you don’t have a lot to your name and you’re trying to get your freelancing career off the ground.